Countly/countly-sdk-android/README.md

 **Note:** Make sure you use App Key (found under Management -> Applications) and not API Key.
 Entering API Key will not work.

-**Note:** You need to call methods in "onCreate, onStart and onStop" events only for main activity.
+**Note:** Call init only once during onCreate of main activity.
+After that, for each onStart and onStop for each activity, call Countly onStart and onStop.

 ###4.
 Other